Cheap flights to Melbourne

 Once you've booked your flight to Melbourne, complete your travel planning:

 The biggest factor in what you pay to fly to Melbourne is when you travel, not where you book.
-Peak-season premiums on popular routes can add $200–400 to a round trip compared to shoulder-season dates.
-The monthly price guide above shows exactly when the savings window opens.
+Peak-season premiums on popular routes add up quickly — shoulder-season dates on the same route are consistently cheaper.
+Shifting your dates by even a few days is usually the biggest single price lever available to you.

 After timing, airline competition is the next-biggest driver.
 Direct routes served by multiple carriers are inherently cheaper than routes with one dominant airline.
 If direct flights to Melbourne from your airport are limited, connecting through a competitive hub (like Istanbul, Dubai, or London) often produces lower fares.